ohmybrew/ohmybrew.github.io/_posts/2016-03-02-building-a-simple-redis-autosuggest-with-ruby.markdown

 Processing (Nuke) Bomb Gun #8...
 ```

-Login to Redis and lets check if it works as planned.
+Login to Redis and let's check if it works as planned.
 Since this is a sorted set we need to use [ZRANGE](http://redis.io/commands/ZRANGE).

 ```
 > redis-cli